Welcome To Charles L. Riddle, Esq.

 Mr. Riddle has also handled trademark related appeals before the United States Court of Appeals for the Federal Circuit.

 Charles began his professional career as a consulting engineer and designed water treatment plants, pump stations, roads, buildings, dams, residential developments and other implements of urban infrastructure.
-He later went on to law school and was appointed to the summer internship program for the Commonwealth of Pennsylvania, Governor’s Office of General Counsel in 2000.
+He later went on to law school and was appointed to the summer internship program for the Commonwealth of Pennsylvania, Governor’s Office of General Counsel in 2000 under the Tom Ridge Administration.

 Charles began practicing patent law in 2000 as a law clerk with a boutique intellectual property firm in Valley Forge, PA, and continued there until 2009.